Internal Tools Development

 Approval workflows

 Approvals happen over email.
 Requests get lost.
 Nobody knows where a purchase order or holiday request is in the chain.
 Replaces email threads, verbal requests, and paper forms.
+The underlying architecture for these is a workflow engine with state machines and defined transition rules.

 Reporting / analytics